 A price or margin squeeze is when a vertically integrated firm charges high prices for an upstream input and low prices for the downstream product, such that a competitor that is not vertically integrated cannot afford to compete because it must pay high prices for an input while charging low prices downstream.
-Under US law, a price squeeze is not an independent basis of liability absent an upstream duty to deal with competitors or downstream predatory pricing.
-See Pacific Bell Telephone Co v linkLine Communications Inc, 555 US 438 (2009).
+Under US law, a price squeeze is not an independent basis of liability and a plaintiff must prove either an upstream refusal to deal or downstream predatory pricing.
+See Pacific Bell Telephone Cov linkLine Communications Inc, 555 US 438 (2009).